eyzyly/evidence_poc/pages/index.md

 ## Modelling A Hurricane Season

 With an idea of how often and how long hurricanes occur in a season, we wanted to understand the timing of different hurricane severity within a season.
+This query helps model the timing of hurricanes by analyzing how many days after the start of the Atlantic hurricane season (June 1) each severity level first appears.
+By understanding these patterns, we can build models to predict hurricane behavior and its potential impact on stocks or other variables of interest.

 ```sql hurricane_start_analysis
   Select